kvarak/dnd/docs/_Classes/cleric.md

 | 18th | Avatar of Battle |

-### Bonus Proficiency
+### Bonus Skills
-At 1st level, you gain proficiency with heavy armor.
+When you select this domain at 1st level, Additionally you gain 1 skill point to spend on the *Medium armor* or *Heavy armor* combat skills.

 ### Faith and Steel
 Your studies mix martial training with theological study, making you as much warrior as priest.
 You learn one Fighting Style option of your choice from the fighter class.
 If you already have a style, the one you choose must be different.

+Additionally, you gain rank 2 with all weapon groups.

-Additionally, if proficient, you can use your weapon as a spellcasting focus for your cleric spells.
+Lastly you can use your weapon as a spellcasting focus for your cleric spells.

 ### Channel: Battle Hymn
-At 2nd level, you can use Channel Divinity to deliver a bolt of inspiration to a warrior engaged in battle.
-As a ***bonus action***, you touch your holy symbol and choose one willing creature you can see within 30 feet of you, other than yourself.
-Once before the end of the creature's next turn when it takes the Attack action, it can make one additional weapon attack as part of that action
+You can Channel Divinity to deliver a bolt of inspiration to a warrior engaged in battle.
+As a ***bonus action***, you touch your holy symbol and choose one willing creature you can see within 30 ft, other than yourself.
+Once before the end of the creature's next turn when it takes the Attack action, it can make one additional weapon attack as part of that action.

 ### War God's Magic
-Starting at 6th level, divine magic fuels your attacks.
+Divine magic fuels your attacks.
 When you cast a cleric cantrip using your action, you can make one weapon attack as a ***bonus action***.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, you do not deal extra damage.
+If you have chosen the **Path of the Crusader**, you do not deal extra damage.
 Instead, you learn to channel your divine power into a frenzy of weapon strikes.
 Once on each of your turns when you take the Attack action, you can make an additional weapon attack as part of the same action.
 If you hit with this additional attack, you can cause all of the attack's damage to become radiant damage.

 When you gain your second Faithful Path power at 14th level, you can instead make a second additional attack, which you can also convert to radiant.

 ### Behemoth
-Beginning at 10th level, you have resistance to nonmagical bludgeoning, piercing, and slashing damage.
+You have resistance to nonmagical bludgeoning, piercing, and slashing damage.

 ### Avatar of Battle
-At 18th level, you gain resistance to all bludgeoning, piercing, and slashing damage.
+You gain resistance to all bludgeoning, piercing, and slashing damage.